 Barber’s Pole can be a serious problem with alpacas, often causing death.
 Oral and injectable products only are recommended.
 Pour-on drenches have not yet been successfully designed for use on alpaca.

 Ryegrass staggers occur when animals grazing perennial ryegrass eat large amounts of a toxin produced by ryegrass endophyte, a fungus that grows inside the plant.
 It occurs in sheep, cattle, deer and horses and the signs are usually seen when animals are disturbed and forced to move.
 Alpacas are particularly sensitive to this neurological disease.

 - Stiffness or high stepping gits

 After a while the animal recovers.
-Deaths tend to be accidental following injury such as drowning after a fall into water or being caught in fences.
+Deaths tend to be accidental such as drowning after a fall into water or an injury after being caught in fences.

-Things that may help alpaca to cope with or recover from a bout of rye grass staggers include B vitamins, “Summer Tonic”
+Things that may help alpaca to cope with or recover from a bout of ryegrass staggers include B vitamins, and “Summer Tonic.”

 Alpacas are more susceptible to deficiencies of Vitamin D than other grazing animals in New Zealand.
 Deficiency can be due to inadequate precursor uptake when grazing, or inability to convert precursors due to underlying liver or kidney disease.

 The classic signs are abnormally crooked front legs in young alpacas.
 Other signs to look out for are:

 Prevention is better than cure.
 Supplement young, growing animals up to two years of age with Hieject.
 Cria injections should start at 8 weeks, with a regime prescribed by your veterinarian until two years old.

 Cria Congenital Defects